 Once you’ve worked out how much to save for a house, use this budget planner to work out a budget.
 It might mean cutting down on non-essentials for a while but the satisfaction of moving into your first home will be worth it!

 Not sure how to calculate mortgage repayments?
 Use our mortgage tool to see what repayments with different loan settings will be like.
 Remember to stress-test your future mortgage – how much will your repayments be if there is a change in interest rates?

 If there’s a difference between what mortgage repayments would be and what you’re currently paying in rent, it’s a good idea to start putting that amount into regular savings.
 It will give you (and your lender) an idea of how well your household budget will be able to cope.
 Use this savings calculator to see how quickly those savings can add up!

-With a 10% deposit, you may be able to borrow enough to buy a first home under the government’s Welcome Home Loan Scheme.
+Even with just a 5% deposit, you may be able to borrow enough to buy a first home under the government’s First Home Loan Scheme.

 If you’re in KiwiSaver and have been contributing to a scheme for at least three years, you may be eligible for a KiwiSaver First Home Grant.
 This means that the government could give you up to $5,000 towards an older, existing home, or up to $10,000 towards a newly built home or land to build a new home on.
 If borrowing with someone else, you can combine those first home buyer grants, which means up to $20,000 if both of you have been contributing to KiwiSaver for five years.
 There are other eligibility criteria to meet, as well as regional house price caps.

-After you've been in KiwiSaver for three years, you may also be able to withdraw almost all of the money iny our KiwiSaver account to help buy a first home.
+After you've been in KiwiSaver for three years, you may also be able to withdraw almost all of the money in your account to help buy a first home.
 This is called a KiwiSaver savings withdrawal.